-- U.S. DOT, FHWA Bicycle Pedestrian Program (Sourced from www.fhwa.dot.gov/)
+- U.S. DOT, FHWA Bicycle Pedestrian Program

 The Moving Ahead for Progress in the 21st Century Act (MAP-21) of 2012 enacted program changes and continued broad consideration and eligibility for bicycling and walking.
 The Fixing America's Surface Transportation (FAST) Act of 2015 allowed for additional design flexibility for projects that benefit pedestrians and bicyclists.